 NBIM CEO is responsible for preparing and publishing public reports on the investment activities, including:

-- Quarterly and annual reports on the investment management activities, in accordance with the requirements laid down by the Ministry of Finance
+- Semi-annual reports on the investment management activities, in accordance with the requirements laid down by the Ministry of Finance

 - Annual reports on the responsible investment activities.

 Reporting to the Executive Board shall include information of all significant matters relating to assets under management including status of investment management activities, as follows:

 - Status with respect to Fund level performance, performance by asset class, performance by listed and non-listed real estate and investment risk by the same dimensions

 - Utilization of limits for market risk, credit and counterparty risk in accordance with the risk limits as set out in the respective investment mandate